Central Nebraska Veterans Home

 State of Nebraska – Kearney, NE

-The campus of the Central Nebraska Veterans Home is comprised of 11 buildings on a 67 acre site in north-east Kearney.
-The Veteran’s Home Center (VHC) is the main building at 75,000 square feet and facilities administration, food service, clinic, wood shop, craft area, chapel, and large group gathering spaces.
+The campus of the Central Nebraska Veterans Home is comprised of 11 buildings on a 67-acre site in northeast Kearney.
+The Veteran’s Home Center (VHC) is the main building at 75,000 square feet and features facilities administration, food service, clinic, wood shop, craft area, chapel, and large group gathering spaces.
 On each side of the VHC is a HUB building at 13,000 square feet each, which primarily supports physical therapy needs.
-Six Neighborhood buildings ranging from 34,000-38,000 square feet are the living quarters for the Members (Veterans).
-Each Neighborhood has three homes, each Home has 12-15 Member Bedrooms for a total of 225 units.
+Six neighborhood buildings ranging from 34,000-38,000 square feet are the living quarters for the Members (Veterans).
+Each neighborhood has three homes and has 12-15 Member bedrooms for a total of 225 units.

 Lincoln Public Schools – Lincoln, NE

 The Marilyn Moore Middle School and Copple Family YMCA project is the product of a unique partnership between the Lincoln Public Schools and YMCA of Lincoln.
 The 243,291 square foot facility is noteworthy for its use of nearly every structural element available in the industry.
 Precast columns, beams and panels, structural steel, CMU and glue-laminated timber all added important function and aesthetic to the building.
 The project also incorporated both indoor and outdoor swimming pools, a water track, spa and splash pad.
 More than 298 geothermal wells fuel the facility and three indoor gymnasiums create space for intramural sports, tournaments and other activities.